nevioo1337/CRC32-Bypass/README.md

 # CRC32-Bypass
-This is a method of bypassing most memory integrity checks
+This is a method of bypassing memory integrity checks

 ## How does it work?
 - Create process & suspend it